 Should I Hire an Attorney?

-You want to know how you can make a claim against your employer, so here is the deal, the central question you should ask yourself is whether you will hire an attorney to represent you, or go at it alone.
+You want to know how you can make a claim against your employer, so here is the deal, the primary question you should ask yourself is whether you will hire an attorney to represent you, or go at it alone.
 You should put a significant amount of thought into this.
 Most individuals who pursue wage and hour lawsuits hire attorneys.
 Here are some important reasons why: